kud1ing/prtr/README.md

 ## Why Tcl-like?

 * If the scope is just to call native commands, the implementation can be minimal.
 * The minimal prefix-style syntax is friendly to creating domain specific languages.
-For exmaple `add Foo Bar` is nicer to type than instead something like `add("Foo Bar")` or `add("Foo", "Bar")`.
+For example `add Foo Bar` is nicer to type than something like `add("Foo Bar")` or `add("Foo", "Bar")`.

 ## Status